dndgnet/Personal-Knowledge-Vault/ReadMe.md

 ## Commands

-Use `chmod +x *.py` to make the Python scripts in the root folder executable if using Linux or mac OS.
+Consider `chmod +x *.py` to make the Python scripts in the root folder executable if using Linux or mac OS.

 | Command | Description |
 | --- | --- |